wangcwangc/CallGraph/README.md

 ## Features

 - **ASM Integration:** Utilizes ASM to parse Java bytecode for accurate call graph generation.
-- **CHA Precision:** Achieves the precision of Class Hierarchy Analysis for a comprehensive view of the project's dependencies.
+- **CHA:** Achieves the precision of Class Hierarchy Analysis for a comprehensive view of the project's dependencies.
 - **Class and JAR Analysis:** Supports the analysis of individual classes or entire JAR packages.

 ## TODO